 When the skin is clean, one should apply a moisturizer and sunscreen.
 When the skin is too oily, using sunscreen in the morning is enough.
 For sunscreens, look for an oil-free type that is water-resistant.
 SPF 30 is enough.

 The evening routine will start with the same mild cleanser.
 After the cleanser, one can apply an active moisturizer with anti-aging ingredients as a good active night serum.
 The best ingredients are niacinamide and a low percentage (< 0.5% retinol).
 The addition of protein peptides is usually a good addition.

 Shaving in men with acne-prone skin

 Shaving is an integral part of every men's routine.
-Men that tend to get razor bumps should look for shaving cream (not gel), preferably one for sensitive acne-prone skin.
+Men who tend to get razor bumps should look for shaving cream (not gel), preferably for sensitive acne-prone skin.
 Glycerin and allantoin are excellent ingredients of sensitive skin oil-free shaving creams.

-Exfoliators and scrubs are not a must for men with normal or dry skin.
+Exfoliators and scrubs are unnecessary for men with normal or dry skin.
 Men with very oily skin can exfoliate a mild peeling mask (not more than once a week).
-A better option for men with all skin types is using a pink clay mask.
+A better option for men with all skin types is a pink clay mask.
 These masks absorb oil and increase the skin's glow and freshness without damaging the skin's natural protective layer.

 Men with beards should choose their beard oil wisely.
 Rosehip oil, jojoba oil, and sweet almond are good ingredients that would not clog the skin pores and trigger acne breakouts under the beards.

 What are the best anti-acne medications for adult men?

 Benzoyl peroxide is the best medical-grade ingredient for men with acne—no need to use prescription benzoyl peroxide or strength of 5% or 10%.
 Instead, benzoyl peroxide 2.% will provide the maximal effect without irritating the skin and is the best choice for most men with acne.